josephdpurcell/drupal8_wbm2cm_concept-project/README.md

-# Workspace Preview System
+# Drupal 8 Workbench Moderation to Content Moderation Migration Concept

-This is a distro that shows the use of the [Workspace Preview System](https://www.drupal.org/node/2675680) in Drupal 8.2.
+This is a proof of concept of how to migrate from Workbench Moderation to Content Moderation in Drupal 8.4.

 # Requirements